obtbe/obtbe/README.md

 <br >

+I’m currently zeroing in on my master's of Data Science at Skoltech.
 I love sharing knowledge, working with people from different background.
 I'm fixing to start a youtube channel to post short videos about my day-to-day at Skoltech.

 #### Github Stats